Skip to Content Top

 Becoming a client at OC Elder Law is simple.
 Once you reach out to us – whether by phone or online – we’ll send you a confidential client information sheet, which will help us prepare for your initial meeting.
 We also request that you consider the topics outlined below before your first appointment.

 Have questions?
 Want to schedule your initial consultation?
-Complete our online contact form or call (888) 493-5088 today.
+Complete our online contact formor call (714) 525-4600 today.
 FOR MORE INFORMATION, WATCH THIS VIDEO.

 #1: People